The Hardest Languages in the World to Learn

 Finnish has a reputation for being a tricky language to learn, and with good reason.
-Nouns have 15 different cases, while English has only three: subjective, objective, possessive.
-The language is in the Finno-Urgic language family, so it doesn’t have any Latin or German influence to help you guess what something means.
+Nouns have 15 different cases, while in English, they have only three: subjective, objective, possessive.
+The language is in the Finno-Urgic language family, so it doesn't have any Latin or German influence to help you guess what something means.

 Unusual grammar, difficult pronunciation, and six different tones make Vietnamese a challenge for English speakers.
-So, how long does it take to master Vietnamese?
+So, how long does it take to master it?

-Expect to spend around 1,100 hours in class to attain speaking and reading proficiency, according to the Foreign Service Institute.
-Still, learning the language is not without merits: Learning Vietnamese can definitely help you navigate around one of the 20 Most Zen Places on Earth.
+Expect to spend around 1,100 hours in class to attain speaking and reading proficiency, according to the FSI.

 The trickiest part of Mongolian is the pronunciation.
-Once you’ve got that down, the grammar’s not so hard, as long as you know Finnish, and the alphabet’s a breeze, assuming you can read Russian.
-If you don’t meet those two criteria, though, it is a very challenging language to master.
+Once you've got that down, the grammar is not so hard, as long as you know Finnish.
+And the alphabet's a breeze, assuming you can read Russian.
+If you don't meet those two criteria, though, it is a very challenging language to master.